 Oversize Connect 4 — $89.
 What an impact this would make on Christmas morning.
 It’s four feet wide!
 An awesome addition to a family room or play room.

 Okay.
-That’s it for this list.
-And that’s it for my official 2017 gift guides!
+That’s it for these gifts for acquaintances.
+And that’s it for my official gift guides!
 I’d love to hear your thoughts.
 Do these gifts spark any ideas for you?
 Feel free to share links in the comments.

 P.S. — More gift ideas in The Shop.